The 2026 edition! Doi Cherry Blossom Festival in Izu, Shizuoka: The Earliest Blooming Cherry Blossom in Japan!

 Meeting place: Matsubara Park (near bonnet bus)

-Reservations: Call the Doi Branch of the Izu City Tourist Association at 0558-98-1212 (9:00-17:00)
+Reservations: Call the Doi Branch of the Izu City Tourist Association for reservations (TEL: 0558-98-1212 Hours: 9:00-17:00)

-*One reservation per person only
+*Only one reservation per person

-Doi Cherry Blossoms and Bonnet Bus "Odoriko-go
+Doi Cherry Blossoms" and Bonnet Bus "Odoriko-go

 Cherry blossoms illuminated at night

-Doi Cherry Blossoms" and "Doi Cherry Blossoms" lit up
+Doi Cherry Blossoms" lit up

-Although it is still cold in winter, why don't you feel spring early by viewing the cherry blossoms in Doi?
+We introduced the "Doi Sakura Festival," which is full of fun activities such as a photo contest, stamp rally, and bonnet bus tours.
+It is still cold in winter, but why don't you feel spring early by viewing "Doi Sakura" blossoms?
 After walking a lot, please take a hot spring bath in Doi Onsen and rest your body.

 Tags related to this article